Anangabhima Deva III: Personality, Constructive Activities and Cultural Contribution

 Anangabhima Deva declared himself as Purushottamaputra, Rudraputra and Durgaputra in his Draksarama inscription.
-This indicates the state policy of all the three Brhaminical cults came together under a harmonious unified spiritual structure during his rule.
+This indicates the state policy of all the three Hindu denominations came together under a harmonious unified spiritual structure during his rule.
 He donated to multiple Shaiva shrines across his empire.
 He completed the construction of Puri Jagannath temple.
 He introduced the Chattishaniyoga or 36 types of services to the lord Jagannath.
 Some four recorded inscriptions of the Ganga king has been found inside the Jagannath temple of Puri and in which mentions about huge land grants to the temple and lord Jagannath.
 He had also introduced the ‘Panda’ or priest care system at the Puri shrine.
 The Draksarama Nagari plate inscription also credits him for making many land grants to the Brahmins.
 His Chatesvara temple inscription states that he undertook numerous public welfare projects for construction of roads, tanks, houses and temples for the people.
 As per the Madalapanji temple records of Puri Jagannath, the king undertook a land settlement by the assistance of his two revenue ministers Damodar Badapanda and Isana Pattanayak.
 The total revenue collected during his rule was four crores and forty-three lakhs of tankas.
 He also ordered repairing of old temples and places of historical significance.